adilkhr/my-ms3-project/README.md

 ### Supported Screens:

-After using Materialize to build my pages and the use of CSS media queries styles, using the google inspect tool i was able to see that my site is supported for all screens with a width of 280px.
+After using Materialize to build my pages and the use of CSS media queries styles, using the google inspect tool I was able to see that my site is supported for all screens with a width of 280px.
 I also did some testing by sending my website link to my friends and familys devices and they had seen no issues.

 ### Supported browsers: